The first official Thanksgiving celebrated in Lithuania was back in November 1991.

 Lithuanians have much to be grateful for.
 Each Lithuanian on the planet contributed somehow to Lithuanian independence.
 Whether it was Lithuanians in Vilnius standing before the tanks or serving as human shields for months around parliament and other buildings.
 Or it was emigres maintaining Lithuanian traditions raising new generations who would help with independence efforts.
 Or it was emigres sending money to Sajūdis to support the cause.
 Or it was Lithuanians participating in demonstrations around the world.
 Or it was leaders like Landsbergis who had the “right-stuff” to deal with Moscow and lead Lithuania to freedom.

 We all can be grateful because we all made it happen.
 And to those who feel they may have missed out on those events of the past, know that there is still time to support Lithuania.
+What and who you support today, no matter where you are in the world, will affect Lithuania’s future.

 Show gratitude by preserving the traditions and learning your history.
 The holiday season is a wonderful time for family gatherings.
 During your American Thanksgiving dinner, you can to ask your family to tell their stories about their lives and their experiences participating in the fight for Lithuanian freedom.
 Each story matters, no matter how insignificant it may seem, because each effort contributed in some way to the story of Lithuanian independence.